June 13, 2006

 NKJ Romans 8:33 Who shall bring a charge against God’s elect?
 It is God who justifies.

-If you answer by simply saying "no," then I can go to Ephesians 2:3 and prove that the unbelieving elect were once children of wrath by nature, even as the rest of lost humanity.
+If you answer by simply saying “no,” then I can go to Eph 2:3 and prove that the unbelieving elect were once children of wrath by nature, even as the rest of lost humanity.

 I am not making the distinctions needlessly.
 If you are aware of how significant mistakes can be made by using the ambiguous word “saved,” then you can realize how the same thing can happen with the term “elect.”